 When you keep your blood sugar on target, you reduce your risk of complications.
 Here are some ways you can get under control.

-If you have type 2 diabetes, your body doesn't make enough insulin or it can't use the insulin it makes.
+If you have type 2 diabetes, your body doesn't make enough insulin, or it can't use the insulin it makes.

 Your body uses insulin to move glucose (sugar) from the blood into the cells.
 Your cells then use that sugar for energy.
 Without insulin, sugar stays in your blood.
 Over time, high blood sugar levels raise your risk of serious health problems such as kidney disease and blindness.
-You are also at high risk of heart disease.
+You are also at high risk for heart disease.

 The American Diabetes Association (ADA) suggests the following for most people:

 - A for A1C: The hemoglobin A1C (HbA1C) test shows what your average blood sugar levels have been for the past three months.
 Hemoglobin A1C is measured in percentages.
 Most often a goal below 7 percent is often used for non-pregnant adults.
 However, your doctor will set a goal for you, depending on your age, risk of low blood sugar and whether you have other conditions and complications.

 - B for blood pressure: Blood pressure is the force of blood that travels through your arteries.
 High blood pressure can lead to heart or blood vessel disease.
 Your doctor will help you set goals if you have diabetes and high blood pressure.